kammitama5/kammitama5.github.io/_posts/2020-08-15-Saturday-August-15th.md

   to companies you are interested in, so that if they are interested in you, as well, they might determine it's a mutual match, but this is not guaranteed.
 I definitely sent out four messages and heard back from one or two of those companies and didn't hear back from others.
 Each company is looking to hire a certain number of interns, also.
 So you are not just looking to obtain an internship with a company you might like before the end of April, but you are also trying to get one of those spots, because once it is filled, the company is closed for hiring.
+There are only 80
+  Fellow spots total, so remembering that there are close to 300 of us, you want to get one of those 80 spots or you can't advance to be a Fellow.
+  And everyone in the group is stellar.
 - This year, because of Covid, they opened up the Fellowship after April to other persons who had secured non-Code 2040 companies, which was really great, because there was a lot of uncertainty by students everywhere (not just at Code 2040) as to whether they would be able to land internships.
   I will say that if you are able to get to the Finalist or Fellow stage of Code, you are *highly* competitive.
-Many of the students I spoke with over the summer who were Finalists and Fellows were extremely qualified, top-notch, super talented and have an incredibly bright future.
+All of the students I spoke with over the summer who were Finalists and Fellows were extremely qualified, top-notch, super talented and have an incredibly bright future.
+Some were not able to secure Fellowships with the portal companies, but they went off to work for FAANG and other such companies anyways, which worked out for all of us in the end because we were able to give referrals to each other at the end of our internships.
+Pretty great group!

 ## Code 2040 Fellow
 - As a Code 2040 Fellow, you are paired with a mentor.
 In my case, they paired me with a PhD graduate who is a successful co-founder.
 Needless to say,